Gioacchino Giuseppe Serangeli: Paris

 By 1793 Serangeli was working in the studio of Jacques-Louis David as both a student and a friend of the master.

 At this time he made a copy of David's painting of The Death of Marat, one of the most famous images of the Revolution.

 François Gérard, who was also working in the studio at the time and was exempt from military service since he was a member of a revolutionary tribunal, made another copy of the same painting.

 A 1795 painting of a portrait of the children of Seriziat was probably made in 1795 during a visit Serangeli made to David, who had retired to the farm of Saint-Ouen at Favières, Seine-et-Marne.
 In 1801 David commissioned Serangeli and other artists to illustrate Jean Racine's Mithridate, probably among the last work he received from David.

-Serangeli exhibited at the Salon of the Louvre from 1793 onward.
+Serangeli exhibited at the Salon of the Louvre from the Salon of 1793 onward.

 He presented a Flight into Egypt in 1794, which was purchased by Gaudefroy and then sold to Vauthier.

 In 1795 he presented Roman Charity, considered by the critics to be inspired by Guido Reni.

 This work was highly praised for its skillful treatment of lighting.

 In 1796 he presented Orpheus pleading, now at the Museum of Music.

 This work confirmed his artistic status and began to arouse jealousy from other artists.

 He obtained his second official award at this time with his Death of Eurydice.
-He continued to exhibit at the Salon every year until 1814, when he presented his most important work, Pirro after killing Priam takes Polixene to sacrifice at the tomb of Achilles.
+He continued to exhibit at the Salon every year until the Salon of 1814, when he presented his most important work, Pirro after killing Priam takes Polixene to sacrifice at the tomb of Achilles.